Broader Impacts Fair

 Contact: Busayo Bolonduro

 We are a student-run organization that aims to facilitate professional development in the area of biotechnology research and the life sciences in general.
-Our focus is on connecting grad students and post docs with UChicago alumni in the field, developing an on-campus community of people interested in biotechnology and the life sciences, and exploring non-academic careers through connections with business and entrepreneurship programs at UChicago.
-We have also held pub nights and other social gatherings open to all interested students, and have hosted speaker events on campus.
+Our focus is on connecting students and postdocs with UChicago alumni in the field, developing an on-campus community of people interested in biotechnology and the life sciences, and exploring non-academic careers through connections with business and entrepreneurship programs at UChicago.
+We regularly host speaker events, workshops, pub nights and other social gatherings open to all interested students and postdocs on campus.

-Opportunities: We are recruiting positions on our executive team, Secretary and Media Chair, and are also recruiting for general membership.
-We are also recruiting students to serve as committee chairs for the expansion of additional roles focused on areas such as venture capital, entrepreneurship, pharmaceuticals, and consulting.
-UCBA membership helps you to meet other graduate students interested in biotechnology and the life sciences, develop connections with older graduate students and alumni, and learn more about the field.
-UCBA members will be added to our email listserv to receive job opportunities and networking event information such as the annual Pub Night.
+Opportunities: We are recruiting for new people to take over the leadership roles of President and Secretary!
+In addition, we are always recruiting for our steering committee and for general membership.
+We are also interested in recruiting students to serve as committee chairs for roles focused on areas such as venture capital, entrepreneurship, pharma, and consulting.
+UCBA membership helps you to meet other students/postdocs interested in biotechnology and the life sciences, develop connections with alumni, and learn more about the field.
+UCBA members will be added to our email listserv to receive job opportunities and networking event information.
 Scientists can help our organization by participating in our networking events, inviting our group for a tour of their workplaces, and participating in our speaker panels.
 If you are interested in helping grow and develop this organization, we would love to work with you!

 University of Chicago Medicine Comprehensive Cancer Center